HotSushi/hotsushi.github.io/_posts/2017-12-14-linkedin-interview.md

 I contacted the recruiter back again on 3rd January, this time being explicit about the dates and I get an open ended response "There is no particular fixed date.
 I will let you know once the hiring committee makes the decision.".
 I trusted the recruiter to push my application forward.

 I didn't want to seem needy and keep annoying the recruiter with pesky emails, so I laid low.
 One week went by .. *no response*.
 Another week.. again *no response*.
-Mind you, I was expecting a positive response, so everyday I would think about Linkedin.
+Mind you, I was expecting a positive response, so everyday I would think about L___In.

-Then one day, I noticed (on Linkedin) that the recruiter has changed team.. she is no longer a recruiter.
+Then one day, I noticed (on L___In) that the recruiter has changed team.. she is no longer a recruiter.
 Surely, she would've submitted my application to the hiring committee.
 I sent another email immediately on 23 January, this time being even more explicit about how the interviews went good and how the position excites me and how I am still waiting to hear back.

 After two days I get a response. **From another HR**.
 "Unfortunately at this time, we are not able to move forward as we were not able to complete the team-matching process.
 I do want to thank you so much for your patience."